wassupluke/Launcher/docs/settings.md

 > ### Reverse the app list

-Enable Z-A sorting of apps in the app drawer.
+Enable reverse alphabetical sorting of apps in the app drawer.
 Useful for keeping apps within easier reach from the keyboard.

 **type:**&nbsp;`toggle`